As the Regional Director and Country Head of Michael Page Philippines, I was supposed to be based in the Philippines by now.

 There’s something beautiful about having my wife and children within arm’s reach throughout the day.

 I am writing this from an Airbnb unit, which I have been renting for the family since November 2020.
-It is a modest yet cosy unit, but one downside is that I have to hold video calls in the kitchen so that I don’t wake the family up in the middle of the night.
-It’s also wintertime here in Spain, and we only just realised that most of our winter clothes were in the shipping container.
+It is a modest yet cozy unit, but one downside is that I have to hold video calls in the kitchen so that I don’t wake the family up in the middle of the night.
+It’s also wintertime here in Spain, and we only just realized that most of our winter clothes were in the shipping container.

 All we had on hand were summer clothes we were going to hand carry to the Philippines (so much for spending Christmas in the tropics!).
 Finally, because I have had to conduct meetings remotely, it is not uncommon to stay up till midnight or even wake up at four in the morning to take calls and give presentations.